Cyber Liability Insurance

 • Regulatory fines and penalties (where insurable)

-• Liability for data you store or manage on others’ behalf
+• Liability related to data you store or manage for clients or vendors

-Together, these coverages help your business respond effectively, reduce downtime, and maintain customer trust.
+Together, these coverages help reduce downtime, control costs, and protect customer trust after a cyber event.

 Do I need cyber liability insurance?